 In realizing the trope of the cannibalistic witch, Mendick draws attention to its ludicrousness.
 Her imagined witch paraphernalia pokes fun at those who recoil in fear from a baseless myth.
 But the artist doesn’t linger long in the realm of ridicule.
 She chooses instead to revel in the violence and dark magic that have long been attributed to femmes.
 Through the work, she claims her witch’s power.
 If this is who you think we are, she seems to say, then this is who we shall be.
 Coating her feast in a delectable shiny finish is the artistic equivalent of licking one’s lips.
 The viewer can imagine the witch sadistically salivating over the slick surface of her meal.

 Though they find humor in performing the female witch character that men fear, Proudick also finds truth in it.
-The grotesqueness inherent in a work like Misandrist’s Little Cunt speaks to a grossness women-identifying people are often afraid to express, for fear of appearing unfeminine.
+The grotesqueness inherent in a work like Misandrist’s Little Cunt speaks to a grossness women are often afraid to express, for fear of appearing unfeminine.
 The work in PROUDICK provides a way to come to terms with our bodies and our emotions, in all their beautiful filth.

 Sara, also by Lindsey Mendick (2018) epitomizes this process.
 It features a footbath filled with painted-blue water while two detached feet rest inside.
 Femme beauty and hygiene rituals are emotionally taxing and often compulsive.
 Their purpose is to rid the body of any trace of dirt or hair or excess water.
 To strip her dry and then moisturize her with shea butter and rainbows.
 Sara is the site of this ritualistic cleansing.
 Dirt gathers by way of paint splatters, and blood in streams of red on the inner walls of the tub.
 At the end of the ritual, the user literally steps out of her feet as if to signal her complete cleanliness.